chromatic kalimbas

 Keys: 37

-Note Range for the B tuned kalimba: Chroma+ E3 to E6, FullChroma E3 to F6
+Note Range: for the B tuned kalimba: Chroma+ E3 to F6#, FullChroma E3 to F6

 When you purchase this Kalimba it has two possible arrangements that are nearly identical.
-As you can see from the key arrangements below the only difference is the Chroma + has an E6 and C6# on the ends of the top row.
+As you can see from the key arrangements below the only difference is , when you choose the B tuning, the Chroma + has an E6 and F6# on the ends of the top row.

-The Full Chroma has an F6 and an E6 on the ends of the top row.
+The Full Chroma has an D6 and an E6 on the ends of the top row if it is B tuned.
 They are otherwise identical.
 The layout is chosen at random based on available stock.

 Review of the Poopoopidoo 37 Key Chromatic Kalimba: